-1. NAME OF PROGRAM:

-Integrated Primary Care & Mental Health Services/Cultural Brokers for Mental Health Services

-2. TYPE OF PROGRAM: Χ Universal prevention

-Selective prevention

-Χ Early intervention

-Other (please specify)

-51

-Merced Lao Family Community, Inc. (MLFC)

-855 W. 15th Street Merced, CA 95340

-mlfc@laofamilymerced.com

-- Specifically target the Hmong, Mien, and Lao adults and older adults in Merced County (18+). - Program is intended for the specific cultural and linguistic needs of the Hmong, Mien, and Lao population in Merced County (Men, women, and families) - Languages available: Hmong, Lao, Mien, Thai - The program is intended for individuals who are not utilizing or know about the mental health system and those that have chronic health problems, which may trigger mental health problems. - Services are provided in client's homes and in their primary care physician's office
+NAME OF PROGRAM: Integrated Primary Care & Mental Health Services/Cultural Brokers for Mental Health Services TYPE OF PROGRAM: Х Universal prevention Selective prevention Х Early intervention Other (please specify) 3.
+NAME OF PROGRAM DEVELOPER - Please include all contact information Merced Lao Family Community, Inc. (MLFC) 855 W. 15th Street Merced, CA 95340 209-384-7384 mlfc@laofamilymerced.com TARGET POPULATION 4.
+Specifically target the Hmong, Mien, and Lao adults and older adults in Merced County (18+).
+Program is intended for the specific cultural and linguistic needs of the Hmong, Mien, and Lao population in Merced County (Men, women, and families) Languages available: Hmong, Lao, Mien, Thai The program is intended for individuals who are not utilizing or know about the mental health system and those that have chronic health problems, which may trigger mental health problems.
+Services are provided in client's homes and in their primary care physician's office 5.
+WHAT ARE THE GOALS OF THIS PROGRAM?
 This program seeks to augment services available at existing primary care centers to help ensure that they are more able to provide early intervention for mental health issues, such as depression, anxiety, and suicide ideation in older adults.
 A clinical care manager is placed in a primary care clinic to provide short term problem solving therapies, to teach coping skills, and link participants to existing services.
 The Care Manager provides mental health depression screenings using the PHQ-9 (Patient Health Questionnaire), care coordination, and early interventions.
 The project was developed to address some of the largest disparities in access related to income, geography, language or cultural background, and age.
 The provision of the Care Manager at the primary care physician's office has proven early intervention mental health services for poor and underserved SEA residents who would otherwise forego treatment due to costs.
 The Care Manager provides direct mental health prevention and early intervention services in community clinics and work with patients to help identify resources and supports to eliminate or reduce stressors in their lives.
 Additionally the Care Manager works closely with the Cultural Broker to help culturally and linguistically isolated individuals identify the services and supports needed to stabilize their mental health being.
 Care Managers also help transition clients to more extensive mental health services available throughout the county.

-Major protective factors that the Care Manager and Cultural Broker aim to enhance include support from extended family members, and community leaders, and support availability at primary care setting,

-Additionally, our Cultural Broker works closely with the Care Manager under this project.
+Major protective factors that the Care Manager and Cultural Broker aim to enhance include support from extended family members, and community leaders, and support availability at primary care setting, Additionally, our Cultural Broker works closely with the Care Manager under this project.
 The Cultural Broker conducts community outreach, provides culturally and linguistically appropriate information about wellness, mental health and mental health services.
 This component ensures that linguistically and culturally isolated SEA community members are more aware of and more comfortable with accessing services.